kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 ---
-title: "How to set up dark mode with Nextjs, Typescript and Sass"
+title: "🌗 How to set up dark mode with Nextjs, Typescript and Sass"
 date: "2020-02-10"
 ---
 ![Image of a gruvbox based desktop](/posts/gruvbox.png)